-Many public and private figures go down in the history books as great leaders, but a Harvard business professor poses that the circumstances surrounding those figures are often as important, if not more so, as their leadership qualities.
-David Hoff, COO and executive vice president of leadership development at EASI•Consult ®, explores this idea further in his review of Gautam Mukunda’s book, “Indispensable: When Leaders Really Matter.”
+Many public and private figures go down in the history books as great leaders but a Harvard business professor poses that circumstance surrounding those figures are often as important, if not more so, as their leadership qualities.
+David Hoff, COO and executive vice president for leadership development at EASI•Consult® discusses this idea further in his review of Guatam Mukunda’s book, “Indispensable: When Leaders Really Matter.”

 While iconic, Albert Einstein was a complicated, often-controversial figure who was as inconsistent and consumed by celebrity as he was brilliant.
 As David Hoff, COO and executive vice president for leadership development at EASI•Consult®, discusses in his review of Neffe’s book, great thinkers don’t always great leaders make.

 A fishing trip turned out to be a chance to meet the son of an extraordinary leader for David Hoff, COO and executive vice president of leadership development at EASI•Consult®.
 Hoff says the story of that man’s father, detailed in the memoir, The Hanoi Commitment, provides modern-day lessons in leadership for those in both public and private sectors.